joshfischer1108/is-it-a-bulldog-or-a-mini-schnauzer/README.md

 ---
-title: Is It A Bulldog Or A Mini Schauzer?
+title: Is It A Bulldog Or A Mini Schnauzer?
 emoji: 👀
 colorFrom: green
 colorTo: pink